-This section provides typical power consumption values for a complete Ethernet interface based on the LAN9215, including the power dissipated by the magnetics and other passive components.
+This section provides typical power consumption values for a complete Ethernet interface based on the LAN9215i, including the power dissipated by the magnetics and other passive components.
+All of these values are preliminary.

 Please refer to the SMSC application note AN14.9 - "Migrating from LAN9115 to the LAN9215", that can be found on SMSC's web site www.smsc.com, which contains additional details on magnetics and other components used.